lesnuages/hershell/README.md

 Although meterpreter payloads are great, they are sometimes spotted by AV products.

-The goal of this project is to get a simple reverse shell, which can work on multiple systems,
+The goal of this project is to get a simple reverse shell, which can work on multiple systems.

 ## How ?